huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] "Who is Ahab?"
 - [ ] "What if it was on land?"

-#### What term is used for the people who design ballons for the Macy's Thanksgiving Day Parade?
+#### What term is used for the people who design balloons for the Macy's Thanksgiving Day Parade?

 - [ ] Balloonies
 - [ ] Balloonists